pfheatwole/thesis/source/foil_aerodynamics.rst

 Every new tool should be validated, and for aerodynamic codes validation often involves comparing theoretical models to wind tunnel measurements.
-For the tools proposed in this paper, validation should include demonstrating the flexibility of the geometry definition proposed in :doc:`canopy_geometry` and the performance of the aerodynamics code proposed in `Phillips' numerical lifting-line`_.
+For the tools proposed in this paper, validation should include demonstrating the flexibility of the geometry definition proposed in :doc:`foil_geometry` and the performance of the aerodynamics code proposed in `Phillips' numerical lifting-line`_.